-Art Programme (AP) is a small, private arts' organisation based in Melbourne, Australia.
+Art Programme (AP) is a small, arts' organisation based in Naarm/ Melbourne, Australia.

 Our ethos

-AP is a post-institutional collective that brings years of experience and specialist knowledge to bear upon all its activities.
+[AP] is a post-institutional collective with years of experience and specialist knowledges.

 We recognise the limitations that institutions and bureaucracies place on creative thinking and are intent on maintaining a supportive environment in which all participants feel free to explore new ideas in confidence and without judgement.